The NDIA hosts regular webinars on key topics related to the NDIS.

 - how your Local Area Coordinator, Early Childhood Early Intervention team and support coordinator can help you to get the most out of your NDIS plan

 - how to choose and manage your supports and services.

-Panelists will include current NDIS participants and senior NDIS staff.
+Panelists included current NDIS participants and senior NDIS staff.

 Getting your ILC pitch right - 1 August 2019

 On 1 August 2019, the NDIA presented a 30 minute session to help organisations to get their ILC grant pitch right.